GongT/baobao/@idlebox/node/etc/node.api.md

     _write(chunk: Buffer, encoding: BufferEncoding, callback: (error?: Error | null) => void): void;
 }

-// Warning: (ae-missing-release-tag) "commandInPath" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "commandInPath" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function commandInPath(cmd: string, alterExt?: string[]): Promise<string | undefined>;

-// Warning: (ae-missing-release-tag) "commmandInPathSync" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "commmandInPathSync" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function commmandInPathSync(cmd: string, alterExt?: string[]): string | undefined;

-// Warning: (ae-missing-release-tag) "createTempFolder" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "createTempFolder" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function createTempFolder(fullPath: string): IDisposable;

-// Warning: (ae-missing-release-tag) "deleteEnvironment" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "deleteEnvironment" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function deleteEnvironment(name: string, env?: NodeJS.ProcessEnv): void;

-// Warning: (ae-missing-release-tag) "disposableStream" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "disposableStream" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function disposableStream<T extends Writable | Readable>(stream: T): T & IDisposable;

-// Warning: (ae-missing-release-tag) "drainStream" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "drainStream" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function drainStream(stream: NodeJS.ReadableStream, size: number, start?: number, extra?: number): Promise<Buffer>;

-// Warning: (ae-missing-release-tag) "dumpEventEmitterEmit" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "dumpEventEmitterEmit" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function dumpEventEmitterEmit(ev: EventEmitter): void;

-// Warning: (ae-missing-release-tag) "ERRNO_LINUX" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ERRNO_LINUX" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export enum ERRNO_LINUX {